-Phoebe Lapine is a 27 –year-old cookbook author, private chef, culinary instructor, blogger and caterer, born and raised in New York City, where she continues to live and eat.
-She documents her healthy comfort food, gluten-free finds, snap shots of her professional cooking world, miscellaneous shenanigans, and all the reasons why every dish tastes better when shared with family or friends on her blog, Feed Me Phoebe.
+Phoebe Lapine is a 28 –year-old cookbook author, private chef, culinary instructor, blogger and caterer, born and raised in New York City, where she continues to live and eat.
+She documents her healthy comfort food, gluten-free finds, and snap shots of her professional cooking world on her award winning blog, Feed Me Phoebe.

 Phoebe’s early childhood years were spent eating rock candy at the Cowgirl Café in Greenwich Village, and deciding which flavor éclair was her favorite in Paris.
 Later, she learned to cope with snack food sourced from the local health food store in Westchester County (where there were no éclairs), and, finally, honing her takeout ordering skills on the Upper West Side, from age 8 (when she told her parents she never wanted to move again) to the present.